Infiltration & Inflow Program

-Through September 2008, City contractors have collected data in the Four Mile Run, Commonwealth and Taylor sewer service areas over the past eight years to look for sources of infiltration and inflow.
+Through 2010, City contractors have collected data in the Four Mile Run, Commonwealth, Taylor and Holmes Run sewer service areas over the past fifteen years to look for sources of infiltration and inflow.
 You may have noticed them sending a camera through the sewers to look for sewer defects, lifting manhole covers to check the condition of the manholes, or looking at connections on houses and in driveways.
 Valuable information has been obtained.
 In addition to televising the inside of the sewers, an alternative method called smoke testing was performed in some locations.
 Smoke testing sewers is a commonly used practice to identify defects that sometimes cannot be seen by camera.
 Property owners were notified prior to smoke testing being conducted in their area.

 Results of Field Surveys

-As of Summer 2007, sanitary sewers and manholes were inspected in the Four Mile Run, Commonwealth and Taylor Run sewer service areas.
+As of 2015, sanitary sewers and manholes were inspected in the Four Mile Run, Commonwealth, Taylor Run and Holmes Run sewer service areas.
 The survey provided City engineers useful information pertaining to the conditions of the sanitary sewers and manholes in the evaluation areas.
 The information obtained shows that many of the sewers and manholes in the public streets need to be rehabilitated in order to reduce inflow and infiltration.
 The following photos illustrate some of the defects discovered.
 Most of the work required to correct the defects can be accomplished by internal methods such as pipe lining so that excavation can be kept to a minimum.
-Overall, the studies revealed the following work needs to be done in the Four Mile Run, Commonwealth and Taylor Run areas:
+Overall, the studies revealed the following work needs to be done in the Four Mile Run, Commonwealth, Taylor Run and Holmes Run areas:

 What steps are currently being taken to reduce infiltration and inflow from the sanitary sewers?

 The sewer pipe lining work is being done using CIPP (cured-in-place pipe) technology, which allows for rehabilitation of the sewer from manhole to manhole without excavation.
 However, some excavation may be required to repair sewer defects that cannot be rehabilitated using CIPP technology.
-More information on the CIPP process is available at Insituform Technologies’ website:
+More information on the CIPP process is available at Insituform's web site:

 The sewer point repairs refer to rehabilitating specific defects along the sewer.
 Point repairs are required when only a portion of the sewer is in need of rehabilitation.
 Some of these defects can be rehabilitated using internal methods, but most of them will require excavation.
 The amount of excavation required to repair these defects will be kept to a minimum.